HerbCaudill/react-redux-worker/README.md

 ### Expose your store as a worker

-In a stand-alone file, import your reducers build your store the way you always have:
+In a stand-alone file, import your reducers and build your store the way you always have:

 ```ts
 // worker.ts